kpence/kpmpc/README.md

 It also requires a ~/.local/share/kpmpc/arial.ttf which alos has to be manually installed.

+### How to install

+In order to compile and install this program, type this in the directory that contains the Makefile:

+$ make install

+or

+$ make clean install

 ## Configuration

 Configuration is in the file ~/.kpmpcrc, the defaults template configuration is in ./default.kpmpcrc.